-Next you will need to choose an alternator bracket to attach your alternator to your engine.
-There are several types of brackets to chose from:
+Next choose an alternator bracket to attach the alternator the engine.
+There are several types of brackets to choose from:

 Ford Flathead V8's use a slingshot style bracket that mounts the alternator in the same place as the original generator and there are different Flathead V8 brackets to fit different year engines.
 You can see some by clicking this link